mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 New Items
 ---------

-- Keeping an eye on the stale issue detector it appears to be working well, however `Never Stale` isn't really doing what it should (David)
-  - (This is verbose as I may be in an exam when the TSC meeting starts, but I'd like the discussion to happen this meeting, as the number of issues it affects will grow)
-  - The label is being applied to bugs that exist and need fixing at "some point", but have lingered for years without any new activity or plans to fix soon.
-  - The comment approach requires effort (intentionally) so people end up label setting-and-forgetting.
-Ultimately, we'll end up coming full circle to a large number of issues that are never stale and rot.
-  - Fundamentally, the mistake is mine (David) picking "Never Stale", rather than actually asking the TSC what types of issues we want to keep long term.
-We should instead explicitly choose types of issues we want to keep and let the rest close with no interest.
-My questions are:
-  - What labels do we add as exceptions as a type of issue that can linger for years, e.g. "Planning" or "Meta-issue"?
-Alternatively, should these long-term roadmaps (12-36+ months) be moved somewhere else and we all inactive issues can be marked marked as stale?
-  - Should we write-up and enforce a issue life-time policy before we have a large number of issues in the "grey-zone" - possible suggestions:
-  - What metric(s) do we apply to un-labelling a "Never Stale" issue.
-E.g. a bug can always be made stale, because if they're not important enough to fix in 6 months...
-  - What period of time can a "Never Stale" issue be bumped for.
-E.g. if it's 3+ years and there's no progress or interest on a feature beyond pings to keep it alive do we close it?
-  - Any others thoughts or feedback?

 - Apple have dropped support for macOS High Sierra.
 What do we move our minimum supported version of macOS to?
 (Martyn)

 - Ubuntu 16.04 EOL - April 30th (David)